Carlos Westendorp: Career

 From 1997 to 1999 he served as the 2nd High Representative for Bosnia and Herzegovina.
 Under the so called "Bonn Powers" his role gave him the authority to take the necessary decisions to implement the Dayton Agreement.
 His first act with these new powers was laws on citizenship, and later imposed a new flag and national anthem.
 He was involved in removing Nikola Poplašen from power despite Poplašen being elected president.

-In 1999 he was elected Member of the European Parliament representing the PSOE.
+In 1999, he was elected Member of the European Parliament representing the PSOE.
 He served as Chairman of the Parliament’s Committee on Industry, Trade, Energy and Research until 2003.
-In 2003 he was elected Member of the Madrid Regional Assembly and Speaker on Economy of the Socialist Group.
+In 2003, he was elected Member of the Madrid Regional Assembly and Speaker on Economy of the Socialist Group.

-He was co-founder and Executive Vice-President of the Toledo Center for Peace and is now member of its board.
-After the elections of 2004 he was appointed Ambassador to the United States of America, a position he occupied until 2008.
+He was co-founder and executive vice-president of the Toledo Center for Peace and is now a member of its board.
+After the elections of 2004, he was appointed Ambassador to the United States of America, a position he occupied until 2008.
 In April 2010, he was appointed Secretary-General of the Club de Madrid.

-He is currently principal advisor to Felipe González, Chairman of the Reflection Group established by the EU Heads of State and Government to assist the European Union to anticipate and meet the challenges facing in the period 2020 to 2030.
+He is currently the principal advisor to Felipe González, Chairman of the Reflection Group established by the EU Heads of State and Government to assist the European Union to anticipate and meet the challenges facing in the period 2020 to 2030.

-He is President of Westendorp International S.L., a private consulting company.
+He is president of Westendorp International S.L., a private consulting company.
 He has addressed conferences and lectures and has written articles and books mostly on European Affairs, for which he was awarded the Salvador de Madariaga Prize of Journalism.
-He has been awarded various Spanish and foreign decorations, including the Great Cross of the Order of Charles III and Officier de la Légion d’Honneur.
+He has been awarded various Spanish and foreign decorations, including the Grand Cross of the Order of Charles III, the Grand Cross of the Order of Isabella the Catholic and Officier de la Légion d’Honneur.